introcompsys/fall2023/_sources/resources/glossary.md

 push (changes to a repository) to put whatever you were working on from your local machine onto a remote copy of the repository in a version control system.

+relative path
+  the path defined **relative** to another file or the current working directory

 repository
   a project folder with tracking information in it in the form of a .git file